 R. Ayrton Chapman is a multi-disciplinary artist based out of Los Lunas, New Mexico.
 She creates installations that often utilize the viewer to complete the work.
-She uses a variety of materials to put on interactive experiences such as; recycled objects, paint, found objects, wood, fabric, felt, magazines, plastic, people, ready-made objects and more.
-All of the content she creates is filmed, edited and is available free on the Story Time With Grumbles and Friends YouTube channel.
-To see more, visit tinyurl.com/stwgrumbles
+She uses a variety of materials to put on interactive experiences such as; recycled objects, paint, found objects, wood, fabric, felt, magazines, plastic, people, ready-made objects, and more.
+All of the content she creates is filmed, edited, and available free on the Story Time With Grumbles and Friends YouTube channel.

 Kai is an artist from Albuquerque, NM.
 He grew up with a strong imagination, and eventually received a Bachelors in Fine Arts from the University of New Mexico.
 He has worked with cars, motorcycles, sculpted in clay, metal and wood, and made jewelry and furniture.

 He is drawn to classical materials that connect his contemporary aesthetic to the high level of craft and technique that he idolizes from the past.
 He often explores the movement of energy in his art; energy either in the form of emotion, such as fear or romance, or energy in the form of electricity or heat.